 USDA hardiness zone 9b to 11b: from 25 °F (−3.9 °C) to 50 °F (+10 °C).

 How to Grow and Care

-When growing Welwitschia there are a few important factors to take into consideration: the long taproot, its dependence on extra moisture and the soil used… – See more at: How to Grow and Care for Welwitschia
+When growing Welwitschia, a few important factors are considered: the long taproot, its dependence on extra moisture, and the soil used.
+See more at: How to Grow and Care for Welwitschia.

 - Back to genus Welwitschia

 - Succulentopedia: Browse succulents by Scientific Name, Common Name, Genus, Family, USDA Hardiness Zone, Origin, or cacti by Genus

 Subscribe now and be up to date with our latest news and updates.